 Okay, okay.
-I think I’ve calmed myself down enough to get on with the review.
+I’ve calmed myself down enough to get on with the review.

-It is very fitting to have a character named Lovecraft stuck in the city of Gotham.
-For us literary nuts (a.k.a. bookworms), this name has some significance.
+It is very fitting to have a character named Lovecraft stuck in Gotham.
+For us bookworms, this name has some significance.
 H. P. Lovecraft was an American horror author who focused on the reality and power of evil, particularly it’s ability to destroy and corrupt.
-This is certainly a fitting description of what is wrong with Gotham itself – it is plagued by evil, by fallen people who have surrendered to their base desires.
+This is certainly a fitting description of what is wrong with Gotham itself as it is plagued by evil and fallen people who have surrendered to their base desires.
 It truly is a sin city but is not devoid of good, even if sometimes this good comes from less than pure souls.
 Though Gotham certainly is a place of horrors, true to Jim Gordon’s words to Bruce Wayne in the pilot, “There will be light.”

 Um, wrong minions.

-Now, since this is the midway point (or close enough to it), I want to close by highlighting some of the things I’m lovin’ about “Gotham” thus far…
+Since this is the midway point (or close enough to it), I want to close by highlighting some of the things I’m loving about “Gotham” in general thus far…

 “Gotham” offers up an expansive cast that, for the most part, is a cohesive effort.
 I wasn’t surprised that I would like young Bruce Wayne, Alfred Pennyworth, and Selina Kyle.
 But later on, I even liked Fish Mooney, who is delightfully over-the-top.
 Normally, that’s an unforgivable acting sin for me but Fish kind of deserves to be played in a larger-than-life fashion because she views herself as a queen – that is until King Cobblepot dethrones her.